nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 273
 00:16:45,899 --> 00:16:48,359
-[SPEAKER_05]: where everybody on desktop is complaining.
+[SPEAKER_05]: where everybody on desktop starts complaining.

 274
 00:16:48,380 --> 00:16:50,880